A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Signal propagation perspective to pruning random networks

-Another important point to consider is that, in \acrshort{SNIP}~\cite{lee2018snip}, a global threshold is chosen based on \gls{CS} to obtain the pruned network (refer~\secref{sec:snip}), which requires the \gls{CS} scores to be of the same scale for each layer.
-To this end, for faithful \gls{CS}, we require the gradients to be faithful and the weights to be in the same scale for all the layers.
+Now, recall from Section~\ref{sec:init} that a network is pruned with a global threshold based on connection sensitivity, and from Section~\ref{sec:grad-in-cs} that the connection sensitivity is the gradients scaled by the weights.
+This in turn implies that the connection sensitivity scores across layers are required to be of the same scale.
+To this end, we require the gradients to be faithful and the weights to be in the same scale for all the layers.
 Notice, this condition is trivially satisfied when the layerwise dynamical isometry is ensured, as each layer is initialized identically (\ie, orthogonal initialization) and the gradients are guaranteed to be faithful.

-Note that, based on this signal propagation perspective for network pruning, we explain the failure cases of pruning considered in~\secref{sec:init}.
-To this end, we measure the singular value distribution of the input-output Jacobian ($\rmJ^{0,K}$) for the the $7$-layer, fully-connected tanh network and the results are reported in~\tabref{tab:jsv-l7-tanh}.
-Note that, while \gls{CS} based pruning is robust to moderate changes in the Jacobian singular values, it failed catastrophically when the condition number of the Jacobian is very large ($>1\mathrm{e}{+11}$).
-In fact, these failure cases correspond to completely disconnected networks as a consequence of pruning based on unreliable \gls{CS} resulted from poorly conditioned initial Jacobians.
-As we will show subsequently, these findings extend to modern architectures, and our recommended orthogonal initialization yields well-conditioned Jacobians and in turn the best pruning results.
+Finally, we verify the failure of pruning cases presented in~\Secref{sec:init} based on the signal propagation perspective.
+Specifically, we measure the singular value distribution of the input-output Jacobian ($\rmJ^{0,K}$) for the $7$-layer tanh MLP network, and the results are reported in~\tabref{tab:jsv-l7-tanh}.
+Note that while connection sensitivity based pruning is robust to moderate changes in the Jacobian singular values, it failed catastrophically when the condition number of the Jacobian is very large ($>1\mathrm{e}{+11}$).
+In fact, these failure cases correspond to the completely disconnected networks, as a consequence of pruning with unreliable connection sensitivity resulted from poorly conditioned initial Jacobians.
+As we will show subsequently, these findings extend to modern architectures, and layerwise dynamical isometry yields well-conditioned Jacobians and in turn the best pruning results.